-As more large vendors launch packaged applications designed to help customers satisfy accounting and privacy regulation requirements, the options for channel companies who specialize in regulatory compliance
+As more large vendors launch packaged applications designed to help customers satisfy accounting and privacy regulation requirements, the options for channel companies who specialize in regulatory compliance are shrinking.

 New products -- like those launched recently by IBM and Symantec Inc. -- threaten value-added resellers (VARs) who have been integrating point products into their own compliance solutions, said Khalid Kark, a senior analyst at Forrester in Cambridge, Mass.